codewitty/YoutubeSearchEngine/README.md

-# YoutubeSearchEngine
+# YoutubeSearchEngine 🎥🔍

+## About 📖
-Search youtube for videos based on desired query and return a list of thumbnails with easy access to YouTube.
-You also have the option to download the metadata for each video as a CSV file.
+The YoutubeSearchEngine is a tool designed to search YouTube for videos based on a desired query, returning a list of thumbnails with easy access to YouTube.
+Additionally, it offers the functionality to download the metadata for each video as a CSV f&#8203;``【oaicite:2】``&#8203;&#8203;``【oaicite:1】``&#8203;ce】.

+## Use 🚀
+1. Enter your search query.
+2. Browse through the list of video thumbnails.
+3. Optionally, download video metadata in CSV format for further analysis.

+## Installation 💻
+(Instructions for installation)

+## Contributing 🤝
+(Information on how to contribute to the project)

+## License 📄
+(Information about the licensing of the project)

+---

+🔎 Happy Searching with YoutubeSearchEngine! 🚀